Nature-Based Mental Health Treatment: Horticultural Therapy for Anxiety & Depression

 What Is Horticultural Therapy?

-Horticultural therapy blends structured gardening with psychological insight, offering more than fresh air or a change of scenery.
-It’s an evidence-informed method of using plant care and garden environments to support emotional healing, especially in teens facing anxiety, depression, or stress-related conditions.
+Horticultural therapy is an evidence-informed method of using plant care and garden environments to improve mental health, especially in teens facing anxiety, depression, or stress-related conditions.

 Horticultural therapy is grounded in biophilia theory, which suggests humans are biologically wired to seek connection with nature.
 Unlike recreational gardening, horticultural therapy follows a clear therapeutic framework.
 Sessions are guided by trained facilitators who choose specific mental health gardening activities based on a teen’s needs.
-This might be planting from seed to build patience, pruning to manage frustration, or simply sitting in a sensory-rich space to calm the nervous system.
+This might involve planting from seed to practice patience, pruning to manage frustration, or sitting in a sensory-rich space to calm the nervous system.

-Horticultural and mental health gardening activities may include:
+Some other horticultural and mental health gardening activities include

 How Gardening Helps Anxiety and Depression in Teens